All Episodes

 So the idea that this stuff from the 1800s is not still active is just completely hilarious and ridiculous because most of the serious substructure of all our current law is from stuff from 150, 200 years ago.

-So that's just ridiculous and insane.
+So that's just ridiculous and the same.

 With that said, like I said, the 14th Amendment, all persons born or naturalized in the United States and subject to the jurisdiction thereof are citizens of the United States and of the state wherein they reside.

-So you always see people being like, oh, yeah, so that means all anyone born or naturalized in the United States.
+So you always see people being like, oh yeah, so that means all anyone born or naturalized in the United States.

 It's all just one citizenship.